pancsta/asyncmachine-go/FAQ.md

 The same event happening many times will cause only 1 state activation until the state becomes inactive.

+## What's the difference between subscribing to events and waiting on states?

+Event subscription will tigger as many times as the event, while waiting followed by a new waiting can miss some "state instances" (those can be infered from the state's clock).

 ## How does asyncmachine compare to [Temporal](https://github.com/temporalio/temporal)?

 Temporal is an all-in-one solution with data persistence, which is its limitation.
 Asyncmachine doesn't hold any data by